bjartemisund/policy/privacy-policy.md

 > The transaction data may be processed for the purpose of supplying
 > the purchased services and keeping proper records of those
 > transactions.
 This data may be used for the purpose of delivering
 > the Services to you.
-Collecting this information is required for
+Processing this information is required for
-> performing the contract we entered into with you, at your request
+> fulfilling the contract we entered into with you, at your request
 > (our Terms of Service) cf. GDPR art.
-6 (1) b.Additionally, this
+6 (1) item b.
+Additionally,
-> information needs to be retained in order to comply with accounting
+> this information needs to be retained in order to comply with
-> and tax regulation cf. GDPR art.
-6 (1) c.
+> accounting and tax regulation cf. GDPR art.
+6 (1) item c.

-* **Usage information.** When you as a user interact with the Services, we collect metadata to provide additional context about the way the Service is being used.
+* **Usage information.** When you as a user interact with the Services, we collect and process metadata to provide additional context about the way the Service is being used.
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our server software and our analytics tracking system.
-  * **Product Analytics data.** appear.in logs clicks when you as a user interact with our websites or apps, when you visit a page, room or have a conversation.
+  * **Product Analytics data.** appear.in logs activities by you and other users when the users interact with our websites or apps, when a page or a room is visited or where there is a conversation.
 We will never collect or record the content in conversations.
-  * **Technical log data.** Like most digital services, our servers automatically collect information when you access or use our Websites or Services and record it in log files.
+  * **Technical log data.** Like most digital services, our servers automatically collect information when Websites or Services are accessed or used and record it in log files.
 This log data may include the Internet Protocol (IP) address, the address of the web page visited within the Services, browser type and settings, the date and time the Services were used, information about browser configuration and plugins, language preferences and cookie data.
-  * **Device information.** appear.in may collect information about devices used to access the Services, including type of device, what operating system is used, device settings, application IDs, unique device identifiers and crash data.
-Whether we collect some or all of this information depends on the type of device used and its settings.
+  * **Device information.** appear.in may collect and process information about devices used to access the Services, including type of device, what operating system is used, device settings, application IDs, unique device identifiers and crash data.
+Whether we collect and process some or all of this information depends on the type of device used and its settings.
   * **Location information.** We receive information from you and other third-parties that helps us approximate your location.
 We may, for example, use a business address submitted by your